 Over the course of a few days of looking around, Rik stumbled upon a podiatrist’s website discussing the benefits of barefoot and minimalist running.
 One thing led to another, and within a week he had purchased a pair of

-New Balance minimalist trail shoes and driven three hours round-trip to hear Christopher McDougall, author of Born to Run, speak.
-He began running, albeit short distances, in his new shoes, then longer and longer.
+New Balance minimalist trail shoes and had driven three hours round-trip to hear Christopher McDougall, author of Born to Run, speak.
+Rik began running, albeit short distances, in his new shoes, then longer and longer.
 He soon threw away his orthotics and never replaced them.

 Ultimately, Rik decided to film a documentary on the barefoot and minimalist running movement to explore some of the questions he had about it.
 His aim was to examine the movement as fully as he could, letting people’s stories and insights take the film where they would.